Rupieeroo/CV/README.md

 - Bedales School

-## Hobbies and Other Skills.
+## Hobbies and Other Skills

-- As mentioned above, I am currently studying Hungarian.
-Having lived in both Budapest and Debrecen I have grown fond of this   unique and bizarre langauge and look forward to getting better at it.
+I am a massive geek:  I have an encyclopedic knowledge of Lovecraft, Video Game Lore and Eastern-European History (Ask me about the Battle of Karánsebes).

-- I dabble in graphic design, having made a poster in the form of a Nintendo game cover for a West-End Musical to my             #Windowaday project on Instagram: @Rupieeroo.
-This has been put on hold while I focus on my job hunt.
+I dabble in graphic design: I’ve made a poster in the form of a Nintendo game cover for a West-End Musical to my #Imbuildingatower project on Instagram: @Rupieeroo.

-- I have a Boston Terrier named Steve.
+I have a terrier named Steve: .
 I have taught him tricks and I think that his hi-five might be my proudest achievement to date.

-- I have both a driving and motorcycle (A2) licence and have ridden a Triumph Bonneville T120 across Europe (8000 miles in       total) reaching Bosnia and Transylvania before eventually coming back to the UK.